alexalexyang/supermeowkat_deprecated/README.md

   - Allow people to like vignettes
   - Make vignettes look cleaner
     - Hide prompt and past vignettes and/or move past vignettes elsewhere
-  - React-query for user profile
-    - optimistic update
-    - look up if invalidation is necessary
   - Get city from browser

 ### 1.22